lassoan/PythonVisualDebugger/README.md

 PythonVisualDebugger
 ====================

-Visual debugger in Python for 3D Slicer
+This module provides a visual debugger for Python in 3D Slicer.